Markus Schulz

 Markus Schulz (/ʃʊlts/ SHUULTS, /de/; born 3 February 1975) is a German DJ and record producer based in Miami, Florida.
 Best known for his weekly radio show titled Global DJ Broadcast that airs on Digitally Imported radio, ah.fm and other online stations, Schulz is also the founder of the label Coldharbour Recordings and Schulz Music Group (SMG), an artist management company that manages rising stars in the industry.
 In September 2012, Schulz was crowned America's number one DJ by DJ Times.

 In early 2013, after several spontaneous back-to-back performances, Schulz and Ferry Corsten announced they would be producing and touring together as the new EDM group New World Punx.
 Their debut arena show was held at Madison Square Garden.

 Productions

 Schulz has released 15 mix compilations and seven artist albums under his own name.
 He has also released productions and albums, Thoughts Become Things, Thoughts Become Things II and The Nine Skies, under the alias Dakota.
 Through his work with remixing tracks, he has had the opportunity to work with such artists as: Depeche Mode, Madonna, Everything but the Girl, Jewel, OceanLab, Gabriel & Dresden, Télépopmusik, Fatboy Slim, Miro, Book of Love, Blue Amazon and PQM.
-His remixes of "Intuition" and "Stand" by Jewel both hit #1 on the Billboard club chart.
+His remixes of "Intuition" and "Stand" by Jewel both hit number one on the Billboard club chart.

 His seventh studio album, We Are The Light, released on 12 October 2018.